Menu

 In science this term, we are exploring the fascinating world of the circulatory system.
 During our third lesson, we learned how the heart pumps blood throughout the body by dissecting a lamb’s heart.
 Though slightly gruesome for some, this hands-on experience allowed us to see and identify key components, making the learning both impactful and memorable.

-At the end of November, Year 6 enjoyed an unforgettable trip to Duxford War Museum, immersing themselves in the fascinating history of aviation and World War II.
-A highlight of the day was the Battle of Britain exhibition, where pupils became documenters for the day.
+This week, Year 6 enjoyed an unforgettable trip to Duxford War Museum, immersing themselves in the fascinating history of aviation and World War II.
+A highlight of the day was the American air exhibition, where pupils became documenters for the day.
 Equipped with a microphone, a camera, and a clapperboard, they reported on key moments and artefacts they found poignant and worth sharing widely.

 The experience encouraged them to reflect on the bravery and sacrifices of those involved in the war.
 They also explored modern aircraft, including the iconic Concorde, marvelling at the technological advancements in aviation.
 It was a truly engaging and inspiring day, bringing history to life in a unique and memorable way.